UntitledModGame/umg-mods/lootplot.metaprogression/PLANNIN/ITEM_UNLOCKS.md

 "Unlocked by having a negative balance"
 "Unlocked by destroying all shop slots"
 "Unlocked by destroying all sell slots"
-"Unlocked by winning with all 3
+"Unlocked by winning with all 3 cats"

-I think the "cleanest" way we can implement this is to have a `lp.metaprogression.checkUnlocks(plot)` method, or something.
+I think the "cleanest" way we can implement this is to have a `lp.metaprogression.tick(plot)` method, or something.
 The system will just loop over all unlock-types, and do a crude check.
 ```lua